Tourism Brittany

 Places to Stay Near Saint-Malo

-Staying in the area around Saint-Malo can be a good idea if you're looking for lower prices or a quieter atmosphere.
+Staying just outside Saint-Malo can be a good option if you're looking for lower prices or a quieter atmosphere.
 It also makes it easier to explore the region.
-Across the bay is Dinard, a bustling seaside resort where you’ll find plenty of hotel options, though prices are on par with those in Saint-Malo.
+Across the bay is Dinard, a bustling seaside resort where you'll find plenty of hotel options, though prices are similar to those in Saint-Malo.
 Further away is Dinan.
-You can also find some really nice rural cottages within a wide radius of Saint-Malo, for example near Dol-de-Bretagne.
+You can also find some really nice rural cottages within a more or less wide radius of Saint-Malo, for example near Dol-de-Bretagne.

 👉 To compare your options, you can check out the deals on Expedia.